learn-co-curriculum/reading-ios-writing-initializers/README.md

 @end
 ```

-The default initializer for a `FISWarship` class might be declared as:
+The designated initializer for a `FISWarship` class might be declared as:

 ```objc
 - (instancetype)initWithShipName:(NSString *)shipName